Boavizta/boaviztapi/docs/docs/FUNCTIONNAL/usage.md

 ### Link with archetype

 If you don't have the power per load or the time per load, it can be smart-completed with default values or completed from an [archetype](archetypes.md).
-You can override only one of the two items (time or power).
+Only one of the two items (time or power) can be overridden.